-The women who are bringing this case, and their many supporters, believe that:
+The women and their many supporters, believe that:

 There are no circumstances in which it would be acceptable for an undercover police officer to engage in intimate relationships with either targets or members of the public under the guise of their undercover identity.

 The fact that this has taken place repeatedly, despite being morally wrong and unjustifiable, shows that within the police forces in the UK there exists:

 - institutional sexism – women have been used to shore up undercover identities, without regard for those women’s right to a private life (whilst men have been affected, evidence so far shows that it is primarily women’s lives that have been abused in this way).

 - institutional prejudice against members of the public who engage in social justice and environmental campaigning, including a disregard for their human rights.

 Both these forms of institutional prejudice must be challenged and stopped; each has reinforced the other.

 - a clear and unambiguous statement that the abuse has ceased, and will never, in any circumstances, be permitted.